University of Washington Honors Program

 AND

-Computer programming for students with significant previous programming experience.
-Emphasizes implementation and run-time analysis of data structures and algorithms using techniques including linked references, recursion, and object-oriented inheritance to solve computational problems motivated by modern societal and scientific needs.
-Recommended: CSE 122 or completion of Paul G. Allen School’s Guided Self-Placement.
+Computer programming for students with some previous programming experience.
+Emphasizes program design, style, and decomposition.
+Uses data structures (e.g., lists, dictionaries, sets) to solve computational problems motivated by modern societal and scientific needs.
+Introduces data abstraction and interface versus implementation.
+Recommended: CSE 121, 122 or completion of Paul G. Allen School’s Guided Self-Placement.

 Limit: 23 students

-Counts for Honors Electives and UW Composition Requirement.
+This course will count toward your Honors Elective requirement AND the UW English Composition requirement.
 Student must be registered for Honors specific section.

 Cannot be taken if student has already received a grade of 2.0 or higher in ENGL 109/110, 111, 121, 131, or 182